Tony7466/ArchBang/README.md

 ## ArchBang Linux Live Iso

-THis is just an overview of source files in ArchBang and how to build your own iso image.
+This is just an overview of source files in ArchBang and how to build your own iso image.

 `git clone https://gitlab.com/mrgreen/archbang.git`